challiday21/Brief-README-Angular/README.md

   `}`
 `}`

-The structural directive of `CartService` can then be `injected` into the constructor of another component `ProductDetailsComponent` :
+The component `CartService` can then be `injected` into the constructor of another component `ProductDetailsComponent` :

 `export class ProductDetailsComponent implements OnInit {`